-Management's Discussion and Analysis For the year ended December 31, 2022
+Management's Discussion and Analysis For the year ended December 31, 2023

-Date of Report: April 20, 2023
+Date of Report: April 3, 2024

-The following discussion and analysis of the Company's financial condition and results of operations for the year ended December 31, 2022 should be read in conjunction with its consolidated financial statements and related notes.
-The requisite financial data presented for the relevant periods has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The following discussion and analysis of the Company's financial condition and results of operations for the year ended December 31, 2023 should be read in conjunction with its consolidated financial statements and related notes.
+The requisite financial data presented for the relevant periods has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").